 Don’t wait — get the secure Trezor wallet today!

-Which Trezor wallet to get?
+Which Trezor wallet should you get?

 As a crypto newbie, you might consider the Trezor One.
 It is affordable and easy to understand.
 But if you seek utility and more advanced traits, the Trezor Model T, with enhanced coin support and touchscreen functionality, is the superior option.

-Ledger vs. Trezor: comparing the behemoths
+Ledger vs. Trezor: Comparing the behemoths

 Now that we have peeked at the better traits of both Ledger and Trezor, it is time to take this hardware wallet comparison to the next level, handpicking parameters and comparing the manufacturers accordingly.